SuminoeRabbits/chisel3-device_under_test/README.md

 ## 4.How to modify these files for your own design needs

  ### chisel3-device_under_test/src/main/scala/dut.scala
  This is file to describe DUT(device under test) and its TB(testbench).
 You can modify your DUT and TB whatever you like.

  ### chisel3-device_under_test/src/test/scala/main.scala
  This is file to describe main object.
 Also extending class to let merget verilator backend to kick RTL simulation.
-This file is independent from DUT and TB, you don't have to change the file if you are happy with current environment.
+This file is independent from DUT and TB, you don't have to change the file if you are happy with current test environment.

 ## 5.Reference